Tank Testing Technical Group

 3. Transfers it to the 3D printer.

-Improvements of the energy-saving devices can be achieved by gradual change of their shape and repetition of the tank test.
-And manufacturing many similar products changing their shape little by little is a specialty of 3D printers.
+Gradual shape changes and repetition of the tank test can improve the energy-saving devices.
+Manufacturing many similar products by changing their shape little by little is a specialty of 3D printers.
 We have found that 3D printers are powerful tools for improving the performance of ships.
-Currently, we can only manufacture small-sized products, but in the near future, it will be possible to manufacture model ship bodies.
-We will continue to make good use of 3D printers so that we can carry out ship performance tests cheaply and quickly.
+Now, we can only manufacture small-sized products, but soon, it will be possible to manufacture model ship bodies.
+We will continue to make good use of 3D printers for carrying out ship performance tests cheaply and quickly.